 A uniquely experienced team, their prominence on both sides of private prosecutions within the field of fraud, is unrivalled.

-The case of R v Somaia was described by the trial judge as an "exceptional" fraud, involving the loan of over $20m between businessmen in reliance on nothing more than “my word is my bond”.
-In refusing a defence application to stop the proceedings, the Judge observed that the prosecuting solicitors (Peters & Peters) and “the experienced leading and junior counsel instructed by them have progressed this private prosecution in a professional and principled way observing the duties owed to the court to ensure that the trial is fair”.
-The Prosecution team had the full confidence of the Court, applying standards that are maintained throughout the practice group at QEB Hollis Whiteman.
+The Case of R v Somaia was described by the trial Judge as an 'exceptional' fraud, involving the loan of over US$20m between businessmen in reliance on nothing more than 'my word is my bond'.
+In refusing a defence application to stop the proceedings, the Judge observed that the prosecuting solicitors (Peters & Peters) and 'the experienced leading and Junior Counsel instructed by them have progressed this private prosecution in a professional and principled way, observing the duties owed to the Court to ensure that the trial is fair'.
+The prosecution team had the full confidence of the Court, applying standards that are maintained throughout the practice group at QEB Hollis Whiteman.

-From 2015 to 2017, Chambers represented former Gibson Dunn partner Peter Gray in a private prosecution dismissed by the Magistrates' Court as “wholly improper”.
-The private prosecutor, David Haigh, was ordered to pay £190,000 in costs, on the basis that they had resulted from the "improper act" of instituting proceedings.
+From 2015 to 2017, Chambers (Adrian Darbishire KC) represented former Gibson Dunn partner Peter Gray in a private prosecution dismissed by the Magistrates' Court as 'wholly improper'.
+The private prosecutor, David Haigh, was ordered to pay £190,000 in costs, on the basis that they had resulted from the 'improper act' of instituting proceedings.

-In 2016, Chambers successfully acted for a former director of a British bank, who, together with the Bank itself, was the subject of a private prosecution for allegations of historic fraud.
+In 2016, Chambers (Adrian Darbishire KC and Rachna Gokani) successfully acted for a former Director of a British bank who, together with the bank itself, was the subject of a private prosecution for allegations of historic fraud.
 The proceedings were withdrawn in the Magistrates’ Court.

-Members are also acting in a private prosecution brought by the world’s largest legal expenses insurer against, amongst others, its former CEO; another brought by a foreign (EU) company against a UK company; and one brought in the context of a long-running, multi-jurisdictional family dispute.
+Members also acted in a private prosecution brought by the world’s largest legal expenses Insurer against, amongst others, its former CEO as well as in another brought by a foreign (EU) Company against a UK Company, and one brought in the context of a long-running, multi-jurisdictional family dispute.

 R v Somaia (Ketan) (2009-2017)